It's an emergency in bridge crossing riddle - 4 persons have to cross a bridge in 17 mins

-An aged man, his wife with their daughter and son have to cross to the other side of a deep river at night over a frail old bridge.
+An aged man, his wife and their daughter and son have to cross to the other side of a deep river at night over a frail old bridge.

 One of them takes 1 minute to cross while second one takes 2 minutes, third takes 5 minutes and the fourth takes 10 minutes.
 They have to think hard for a safe way to cross because,